ualberta-rcg/Regular_Expression/README.md

 	Fri	3.4
  	Sat	5.2

-Which day(s) in this week have snowfall more than 5 mm?
+Which day(s) in this week have more than 5 mm snowfall?

 	[5-9]\.[0-9]